-California OSHA has implemented groundbreaking regulations to safeguard workers from indoor heat hazards.
+California OSHA has implemented groundbreaking heat regulations to safeguard workers from indoor hazards.
 Effective July 2024, these heat safety rules establish requirements to protect employees from extreme heat exposure in indoor workplaces.
-Read on to understand what the Cal OSHA guidelines are and how to comply with the new indoor heat stress regulations
+Read on to understand what the Cal OSHA heat rules are and how to comply with the new indoor heat stress regulations.

 What is in the New Cal/OSHA Indoor Heat Worker Mandate?